statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .11.
 Inventory of Hazardous Materials; and

 .12. draft ship recycling plan for approval pursuant to regulation 9.
 3. When the ship destined to be recycled has acquired the International Ready for Recycling Certificate, the Ship Recycling Facility shall report to its Competent Authority(ies) the planned start of the Ship Recycling.
 The report shall be in accordance with the reporting format in Appendix 6, and shall at least include a copy of the International Ready for Recycling Certificate.
 Recycling of the ship shall not start prior to the submission of the report.

 ### Regulation  25

 ####Reporting upon completion

+Treedt in werking op een nader te bepalen tijdstip

 When the partial or complete recycling of a ship is completed in accordance with the requirements of this Convention, a Statement of Completion shall be issued by the Ship Recycling Facility and reported to its Competent Authority(ies).
 This report must be compiled as shown in appendix 7.
 The Competent Authority(ies) shall send a copy of the Statement to the Administration which issued the International Ready for Recycling Certificate for the ship.
 The Statement shall be issued within 14 days of the date of partial or completed Ship Recycling in accordance with the Ship Recycling Plan and shall include a report on incidents and accidents damaging human health and/or the environment, if any.

 ### Appendix  1

 ####Controls of Hazardous Materials

+Treedt in werking op een nader te bepalen tijdstip

 | --- | --- | --- |
 |:---|:---|:---|